MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-infrastructure.md

 # Implement security breach prevention and recovery infrastructure

-As part of Zero Trust adoption guidance, this article is part of the part of the Prevent or reduce business damage from a breach (link to be added) business scenario and describes how to protect your organization from cyberattacks.
+As part of Zero Trust adoption guidance, this article is part of the [Prevent or reduce business damage from a breach](prevent-reduce-business-damage-breach.md) business scenario and describes how to protect your organization from cyberattacks.
 This article focuses on how to deploy additional security measures to prevent a breach and limit its spread and to create and test a business continuity and disaster recovery (BCDR) infrastructure to more quickly recover from a destructive breach.

 For the elements of the “assume breach” Zero Trust guiding principle: